Frank Moody Music Building

 The Choral Rehearsal Room is used by the School of Music choral ensembles.
 It is also used as a large classroom/lecture space, and an area for post-concert receptions.

 Instrumental Rehearsal Room

-The Instrumental Rehearsal Room is used by the Huxford Symphony Orchestra and various other university ensembles, as well as the Tuscaloosa Youth Orchestra.
+The Instrumental Rehearsal Room is used by the Huxford Symphony Orchestra as well as the Tuscaloosa Youth Orchestra.
 The large crescent windows provide an excellent view of Butler Field, the Million Dollar Band’s state of the art rehearsal field.

 Jazz Rehearsal Room

 The Jazz Rehearsal Room is used by the Jazz Standards Combo, Jazz Ensemble, Jazz Combos, and Chamber Jazz groups.
 The Jazz Rehearsal Room is also equipped with a recording studio.

 Concert Band Rehearsal Room